ClassiCube/MCGalaxy-API-Documentation/Network/IGameSession.md

 ### Summary

-The `IGameSession` class abstracta a network session with a game (usually Minecraft classic) client
+The `IGameSession` class abstracts a network session with a game (usually Minecraft Classic compatible) client

 General guidelines:
 - When possible, higher level methods in the [Player] class should be used instead